subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 ## How?

 :::info
 We aim to rebuild social media from the ground-up based on a new decentralized network protocol.
-We call it `The Subnet Network Protocol` aka `SNP`.
+We call it `The Subnet Network Protocol` aka `SUB`.
 :::

 This section outlines the core platform architecture we are designing and building to enable the end-user communications apps.